This post may contain affiliate links. Please read our disclosure policy.

 Assembly:

-- Lay tortilla on a flat surface and spoon 1/3 cup of the shrimp mixture in the center, roll tightly and lay seam side down into the prepared baking dish.
+- Lay tortilla on a flat surface and spoon 1/3 to 1/2 cup of the shrimp mixture in the center, roll tightly and lay seam side down into the prepared baking dish.
 Repeat with remaining tortillas and shrimp mixture.
 Pour the cream sauce evenly over the top and sprinkle 1 1/2 cups cheese evenly over top.
-Place in preheated oven and bake, covered, until lightly golden and bubbly, about 20 minutes.
+Place in preheated oven and bake, covered, until lightly golden and bubbly, about 30 minutes.

 - Remove from the oven and let the enchiladas sit for 10 minutes before serving.
 Garnish with fresh chopped cilantro.